Last Thursday President-elect Donald Trump triumphantly celebrated Carrier’s

 bundle if Trump follows through with a plan to allow global corporations to

 bring that money home and pay a rock-bottom tax rate.

-This is how Trump aims get corporate America to take care of “our workers” – bribe firms with big tax cuts, government contracts, and relief from regulations.
+In other words, Trump will get corporate America to take care of “our workers” by bribing them with government contracts, tax cuts, and relief from

 It’s “trickle-down” economics dressed in populist garb.